The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 If a potential material conflict of interest arises, the Director concerned shall advise the Chairman prior to any Board meeting at which the issue is to be discussed.
 The Director shall not receive the relevant Board papers and shall leave the Board meeting while the relevant matter is considered.
 Any potential conflict of interest must be recorded in the Board minutes.

-Directors are required to notify the Chairman before accepting a role with another listed company, or any role which carries a substantial workload or has the potential to create a conflict of interest with CSR.
+Directors are required to notify the Chairman before accepting a role with another substantial/significant appointment.

 The Board shall operate three Committees, each comprising at least three independent, non-executive Directors: